Welcome What's new in Chrome extensions Get help with Chrome extensions API reference Samples

 Declare permissions

-To use most Chrome APIs, your extension must declare its intent in the permissions fields of the manifest.
+To use most extension APIs and features, you must declare your extension's intent in the manifest's permissions fields.
 Extensions can request the following categories of permissions, specified using the respective manifest keys:

 "permissions"

-contains items from a list of known strings (such as "geolocation").
+Contains items from a list of known strings.
 Changes may trigger a warning.

 "optional_permissions"